gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.8
+- Fixed issue causing buff effects on attributes to fail to reset on close.

+v.
 2.6.7
 - Fixed issue where some fields on threats could not be edited